 pod-reader Role to a user, a

-Kubernetes service account, a Cloud IAM service account, and a Google
+Kubernetes service account, an IAM service account, and a Google

 API Usage and Examples